What does an Addiction Counselor in Rhode Island do? What is Their Job Role?

 Board of Mental Health Counselors and Marriage and Family Therapists

 The Rhode Island Board of Mental Health Counselors and Marriage and Family Therapists advises the Department and Director of Health in matters concerning the mental health profession.
 The Board reviews and approves, or rejects, applications for licensure and formulates regulations pertaining to the mental health professionals.
-They are also responsible for ensuring the highest quality of care for the citizens of Rhode Island.
+Alcohol and drug counselors are also responsible for ensuring the highest quality of substance abuse care for the citizens of Rhode Island.
 Their mission includes qualifying individuals for professional licensure and regulating practicing professionals’ activities and continuing education requirements.

 3 Capitol Hill, Room 104

 - Licensed Clinical Mental Health Counselor (LCMHC)

 The testing process in Rhode Island takes place in two distinct parts.
 Once you’ve determined which level of certification you qualify for, you’ll need to submit your supervised hours form to the Rhode Island certification board, along with your transcript, and a few other components.
 The RI Certification Board provides guides for every level in pdf form, including a checklist of everything you’ll need to submit to progress with your certification.

 You’ll pay the fee to earn your CADC or CAADC credential, and once approved; you’ll receive information about taking the licensing exam.

 Candidates may download the documents they need from the Department of Health website.
 These forms serve as a series of questions, aimed at reviewing the candidate's competency.
 Candidates will answer questions like have they ever been licensed by the IC&RC or the Association for Addiction Professionals (NAADAC).